U.S. Government Bonds Rise on European Turmoil | MarketScreener

 U.S. government-bond prices rose Tuesday after Italy's coalition government dissolved, adding to the array of risks facing global investors.

 Government-bond yields around the world, including in Germany, Japan and the U.K., also fell.
-The yield on Italian 10-year government notes recently declined almost 0.2 percentage point to 1.369%.
+The yield on Italian 10-year government notes declined about 0.2 percentage point to 1.342%, the lowest since 2016.
 Germany is preparing to sell 30-year government debt at a negative yield Wednesday after selling negative-yielding 10-year bunds in June.

 Italian officials in the coalition government led by Messrs.
 Conte and Salvini -- both antiestablishment figures -- had sought EU permission to run larger budget deficits that typically allowed by EU rules.
 Mr. Conte could try to form a new coalition government with the more established Democratic Party, though it is unclear how that could affect Italy's spending plans.